mlcommons/training/large_language_model/megatron-lm/README.md

 ### Model conversion from Paxml checkpoints
 Alternatively to downloading the checkpoint in Megatron ready format, it can be obtained by converting a Paxml checkpoint.

-Paxml Checkpoint is available at: `gs://mlperf-llm-public2/gpt3_spmd1x64x24_tpuv4-3072_v84_20221101/checkpoints/checkpoint_00004000`
-To resume training from the above checkpoint on Megatron, it should be converted into a format suitable for Megatron (this step only needs to be done once).

 To convert Paxml checkpoint to the Megatron's format, a [script](scripts/convert_paxml_to_megatron_distributed.py) has been provided:
 ```bash
 # Convert model and optimizer parameters to Megatron format (runs in ~40 minutes on DGXA100, requires 1TB of CPU memory):